International Biodiversity DayBy Nepali Patro (Sudan Bhattarai Upadhyaya) in International Days .

 There are three other indicators used by ecologists.

 Alpha litta (alpha diversity) is detected by measuring within a particular area, community, or family technology center and by reducing the number of situational family systems (usually within species).

 Beta litta (beta variety) is a pelita species in the middle of the family system; It involves comparing numbers and is considered a unique way of finding measurements for each family’s location systems.

 Gamma Litta (Gamma Variety) is a special area for the overall distribution of systems in different family locations.

-Every year on the occasion of International Biodiversity Day, planting trees (afforestation), sanitation programs et cetera are observed and organized in different places of the country, with various programs plus issues related to this day, but the strange situations like the disappearance of trees planted on that day on the very next day, even the general public not pay attention to it or for its conservation is a very bizarre issue that has also to be addressed properly.
+Every year on the occasion of International Biodiversity Day, planting trees (afforestation), sanitation programs et cetera are observed and organized in different places of the country.
+It is observed with various programs plus issues related to this day.
+But the strange situations like the disappearance of trees planted on one day disappearing on the very next day do take place.
+Therefore, even the general public needs to pay attention to these issues.
+If not conservation will be a difficult act to perform so that it does not become a very bizarre issue.

 Biodiversity is the living fabric protection of our planet and it underpins human wellbeing in the present as well of the future, thus its rapid decline threatens nature and people alike.
 Therefore, it will be meaningful and purposeful to celebrate such days only as long as the government and other concerned bodies pay special attention to public awareness and develop more awareness in each and every field connected to Biodiversity Day.